 Background: ‘Alexander Munro’ Shiraz is our flagship wine and made from the best parcel of shiraz fruit we receive each year.

 Only wine from the very best Hunter vintages will be kept to cellar and re-release at 8—10 years of age.
 The 1998 vintage was the first vintage as an Aged-Release.

 Fruit Source: Situated in Pokolbin, the ‘Ivanhoe’ vineyard is the Shiraz source for this wine and has been consistently our best Shiraz fruit source since 2001.
 The vines have an average age of 40+ years, with some much older and are dry-land grown.

-Maturation: Post fermentation, the wine was then pressed out straight into French oak of which 40% was new.
-After 20 months of maturation the wine was lightly egg white fined and then bottled with minimal filtration.
+Maturation: After 20 months of maturation the wine was lightly egg white fined and then bottled with minimal filtration.

 Suggested food match: Red meat dishes and aged cheeses.